 How will I know if there’s a problem?

 It’s important to get a feel for how your vehicle handles so you can easily detect any changes in the handling– changes that could indicate a problem.
-Taking a quick “test drive” every couple of months will allow you to feel for problems on a wide range of driving conditions.
+Taking a quick “test drive” every couple of months will allow you to check for a wide range of problems over varied driving conditions.
 Be sure to include cornering both left and right, hitting a few moderate bumps, and cruising on straight and level ground, both while braking and accelerating.
 These are all important factors to help you get a feel for any noises or performance issues related to the control arm assemblies.
 You can also visually inspect the control arm bushings for cracking, splitting, tears, missing parts, and oil saturation, or have a mechanic inspect them for you.

 If you notice any changes in handling, comfort, or appearance you should see your mechanic as soon as possible.